unitn-course-project/deep-learning/README.md

-# Person attribute Classification and re-identification - Unitn course project
+# Person attribute Classification and re-identification - Unitn's course project

 In this project, we used deep learning method for attributes classification and re-identification tasks.
 For each task, we tried to combine several methods to improve performance and also experiment un different network architectures.